Choosing the best mobile phone

 How much do Huawei mobile phones cost?

-There’s no simple answer to that question - Huawei, perhaps more than any other brand - has an enormous range of prices for its smartphones.
+There’s no simple answer to that question.
+While Huawei is no stranger to releasing premium smartphones, its range of mobile phones is so diverse that you can find at least one mobile phone at every price point.
 It's common for models to have 'Lite' and 'Pro' versions which, as the names suggest, are slightly scaled-back or bigger and better, respectively.

 Huawei P series